Spectacular Adams River Salmon Run viewing near Best Sun Peaks.

 Great and very reasonable accommodation is available at Sun Peaks, where wonderful getaways can still include some Sun Peaks golf (til September 30), hiking and mountain biking, Stand Up Paddleboard lessons and rentals, horseback riding, North Thompson and Shuswap winery tours, voyageur canoe tours, and much more.

-Fall discounts are already in effect at our best Sun Peaks condo, and guided, escorted tours (including stops at wonderful local Shuswap wineries) can be arranged for your family or group.
+Fall discounts are already in effect at our Best Sun Peaks condo in Stone's Throw and Best Sun Peaks townhouse in Trapper's Landing, and guided, escorted tours (including stops at wonderful local Shuswap wineries) can be arranged for your family or group.
 And besides the crimson red of the Sockeye, the fall colors are naturally spectacular!

 For more information about Sun Peaks fall activities, tours, or excursions to the Adams River salmon run, complete and submit the form below.